Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Results

 The lid-driven cavity flow was then simulated to observe the method's performance on a well-studied fully 2D case, with reference results available for a wide range of Reynolds numbers, obtained with Navier-Stokes solvers~\cite{ghia1982highre} or discrete velocity methods~\cite{guo2013discrete,fei2020unified}.
 Using a particle-based method to simulate this low Mach number flow would be much less efficient due to the particularly high number of particles needed to reach a reasonable signal-to-noise ratio.
 Indeed, this test case consists of a square cavity with diffusive boundaries where the flow of the initially motionless gas is only driven by the top wall moving at a constant slow velocity $u_w$ in its own plane.
 The initial and wall temperatures are set to $T_0=T_w=273$ K while we use the same lid velocity $u_w=50$ m/s in all cases, changing the argon density (and therefore the kinematic viscosity) to obtain the desired Reynolds number.

-The mesh grid was adapted depending on the Reynolds number in order to resolve the arising secondary vortices, which can be seen on Fig.~\ref{fig:lidstream}. $50\times 50$ cells were used for Re = 100, $100\times 100$ for Re = 1000 and $200\times 200$ for Re = 10,000, all grids being non uniform with higher resolution in vortex regions.
-A $5\times5$ Gauss-Hermite velocity grid was sufficient in all cases as the most rarefied case studied here only has a Knudsen number of 0.002 and the low-speed nature of the flow limits the non-equilibrium effects.
+The mesh grid was adapted depending on the Reynolds number in order to resolve the arising secondary vortices, which can be seen on Fig.~\ref{fig:lidstream}. $50\times 50$ cells were used for Re = 100 (case (b)), $200\times 200$ for Re = 1000 (case (c)), while $800\times 800$ cells were necessary for accurate results for Re = 10 000 (case (d)), the two finer grids being non-uniform with higher resolution in vortex regions.
+A $5\times5$ Gauss-Hermite velocity grid was sufficient in all cases as the most rarefied case studied here only has a Knudsen number of $2.6\times10^{-3}$ and the low-speed nature of the flow limits the non-equilibrium effects.
 The CFL number of 0.9 was sufficient to match the reference results of~\citet{ghia1982highre} obtained with a Navier-Stokes solver.

-A more rarefied simulation at Kn = 0.075 was also carried out, using a $50\times 50$ uniform mesh, a $28\times 28$ Gauss-Hermite velocity grid and a CFL number of 0.9.
+A more rarefied simulation at Kn = 0.1 was also carried out (case (a)), using the $50\times 50$ uniform mesh, a $28\times 28$ Gauss-Hermite velocity grid and a CFL number of 0.9.
 As the Navier-Stokes equations do not give accurate results in this regime \cite{huang2012unified}, a highly resolved DSMC simulation was used as the reference in this case.

 Comparisons to the references are shown on Fig.~\ref{fig:lidvelolines} where the values of the velocity components $u_x$ and $u_y$ are taken along a line perpendicular to the direction of the component and passing through the center of the cavity.
 The ED-DVM was able to accurately capture the features of this flow even for the high Reynolds number of 10,000 where sharp variations in the velocity field arise.